theRAPTLab/gsgo/docs/00-dev-log.md

 * [x] implement animframe
 * [x] implement reset

+## May 20.1 Fix remaining URNET issues

 TODO

+* [x] reduce the update/animFrame overhead as much as possible

+Why do we even want to do this? urProps contain the HOST, PORT, and potentially a unique SESSION id.

+May 21.1 Continue fixing remaining URNET issues

 * [ ] urProps isn't being passed from _app.jsx to URNET.Connect
+  UR.SystemBoot() now receives them along with autoRun, update, animFram
 * [ ] pages/api/urnet.js is not dynamic